micosmogames/toolbox/ticker/md/ticker.md

 Function | Description
 -------- | -----------
-iterator(...af), | Creates an iterating Ticker process step that will perform each function in the *af* list in sequence.
+beater(s,&nbsp;f) | Creates a beating Ticker process step that will dispatch the *f* function at intervals of *s* seconds.
+A *beater* will continue to beat until either *f* is *done*, the *beater* is wrapped in a *timer*, the Ticker process has been configured with a timeout period or the Ticker process is stopped.
+An error will occur if *s* is greater than 50 assuming that the beat cycle may be specified in milliseconds.
+Use *sBeater* instead. sBeater(s,&nbsp;f) | Same as *beater* except larger beat cycles can be specified. msBeater(ms,&nbsp;f) | Same as *beater* except the beat cycle is expressed in milliseconds. iterator(...af), | Creates an iterating Ticker process step that will perform each function in the *af* list in sequence.
 Each _f_ of *af* must return a *done* response to trigger the next *f* to be dispatched.
 The *af* parameter may be a single array of functions, or one or more functions in the parameter list. looper(count,&nbsp;f) | Creates a looping Ticker process step that will execute the function *f count* times.
 Note that *count* does not refer to the number of timer tick cycles.
 The function *f* must return a *done* response to trigger the next loop iteration. timer(s,&nbsp;f) | Creates a timer Ticker process step that will execute the function *f* for *s* seconds.
 The function _f_ can interrupt the timer by returning a *done* reponse.
 An error will occur if *s* is greater than 50 assuming that the interval may be specified in milliseconds.
 Use *sTimer* instead.